 If you have full-time employment, you can make use of flexible work hours.
 This option is not available to staff with part-time employment.

 - A working week of 36 hours.
-In that case, you will not receive the extra 96 leave hours and you will turn in an additional 96 leave hours on a yearly basis.
+In that case, you will not receive the extra 96 compensation hours and you will turn in an additional 96 holiday hours on a yearly basis.
 You will make arrangements about the division of the flexible work hours with your manager.
 For example, you could arrange that every Friday you will work until 12:30 instead of 17:15.

 Please note: It is not possible to work 4 days of 9 hours, this modality is not allowed within the UT.
 The maximum working hours per working day amount to 8 hours.